 My computer is a place for working.
 A place for communicating.
 And a place for crying.
 The words I read on the screen bring back memories of a past I’d like to forget and a world I often don’t want to live in.
 It’s my haven, my horror and my solace.
 I sometimes wonder whether it does me more harm than good, reading about what goes on in the lives of my friends, and the lives of people I don’t even know.
 Whether ignorance might truly be bliss.
 Whether denial isn’t when all’s said and done, a safer place.
 But I’ve trodden that path, and it doesn’t lead anywhere good.

 Because I’ve found that ignorance is a prison that traps you.
 Sometimes in a place you think is secure, but with gaps between the bars.
-Gaps where life might feed you sweetmeats but more often throws rocks at you.
-And you can’t avoid the outside world no matter how you try.
-So in my bid to be happy I left the purpose built cage, built for me.
+Gaps where Life might feed you sweetmeats, but more often throws rocks at you.
+And you can’t avoid Life no matter how you try.
+So in my bid to be happy, I left the purpose built cage, built for me by my adoptive parents and by society.
 At first I tried to build my own cage.
 A new one with more light, more room to grow and no evil.
 It didn’t work.
 Any bars I erected to protect me were useless and the rocks still came.
 I had made no armour to protect me because the protection, I thought, would be the bars.
+They weren’t.

 Life isn’t soft like rose petals, it’s jagged, piercing and exhilarating.
 It’s craggy cliffs and crashing waves.
 It’s hard truths and awkward silences.
 It’s love and laughter sprinkled with tears.
 And I’ve learned, it’s about never knowing what rock will come plummeting into your world but appreciating every single one for what it is.
 I won’t catch them all, but it doesn’t matter.
 Because when those rocks make cracks, the gold I have inside will heal me.